janko-m/waldorfcamp-web/app/views/workshops/circus-for-kids.md

 ---
-title: Circus for kids
+title: Circus for Kids
 type: workshops
 description: We will have a lot of fun practicing circus skills like acrobatics, juggling, balancing, clowning and a few magic tricks.
 ---

-# Circus for kids
+# Circus for Kids

 We will have a lot of fun practicing circus skills like acrobatics, juggling, balancing, clowning and a few magic tricks.
 After trying everything they want, the kids will choose a few elements to practice with.
 Then, at the end, we would like to make a nice performance.